 EVA padding on the highback and dampening foam inserted into the baseplate help mellow out what would otherwise be a particularly painful ride.
 I love how easily adjustable the toe strap is and it features a split strap which secures both vertical and horizontal movement.

 While it may not be strictly as secure or performance oriented as a traditional binding, the quick entry is a big draw for many users.
-I would say the MTN’s are the best snowboard bindings for the money.

 - Binding Flex